1.1 New data notification Emails

 Getting data automatically (e.g., as part of reduction pipeline)

-Please, read point 11 from the GOA help.
+Please see the GOA API documentation, which gives some example python code for acessing the APIs.
 You can also find an example of a script from the AAT Observational Techniques Workshop 2016.